Skip to content

 enable ddns

-2. On the left side of web admin panel, go to SYSTEM -> Security -> Remote Access Control.
+2. In the web admin panel, go to SYSTEM -> Security -> Remote Access Control.

 remote access control

-3. Enable the SSH Remote Access, and click Apply.
+3. Enable SSH Remote Access, and click Apply.

 enable ssh remote access